-Whether you’re new to the EL Education K-8 Language Arts Curriculum, the Skills Block, or the second edition of grades 6-8, we’re ready to support you as you unpack lessons and supporting materials and prepare to bring them to life in the fall.
+Whether you’re new to the EL Education K-8 Language Arts Curriculum, the Skills Block, or the second edition of grades 6-8, we’re ready to support you as you unpack lessons and supporting materials and prepare to bring them to life this fall.
 EL Education facilitators are experts at delivering engaging, collaborative professional learning in a virtual setting.
-Starting Strong is an introductory institute and is most appropriate for those beginning or considering beginning to use the EL Education curriculum or for those who have begun implementation without support.

 Participants will receive a certificate for 18 hours of professional learning for attending a 3-day session.

 Click here for policies and logistics.

 EL Education partners and participants beyond EL Education:

 - $900 per registrant-3-Day series

 - $1,500 per registrant-6-Day series